About Us

 Nicole Hagedorn

-I am from the Cincinnati area along with my husband, Danny.
+I am from the Cincinnati area, along with my husband, Danny.
 We moved to Liberty Twp in 2021.
-Currently, I work full time remotely at a marketing agency, Assembly Global, as a Sr. Director of Paid Search while my husband is a stay at home parent.
-We have 3 dogs and 2 cats as well - which adds another layer to the adventure.
+Currently, I work full-time remotely at a marketing agency, Assembly Global, as a Sr. Director of Paid Search, while my husband is a stay-at-home parent.
+We have 3 dogs and 2 cats as well, which adds another layer to the adventure.

 Treasurer

-Alexis Lenavitt
+Lexie Lenavitt

 My husband, Phil, and I both spent our early adult years in the US Army and have really enjoyed putting down roots here in West Chester.
-We chose WCCNS to be a part of a caring and involved community of parents and teachers – and I was looking for a way to stay connected to other adults as I transitioned to stay-at-home mom life.
+We chose WCP to be a part of a caring and involved community of parents and teachers – and I was looking for a way to stay connected to other adults as I transitioned to stay-at-home mom life.
 We haven’t been disappointed on either count!
-My kids have thrived at WCCNS and I’m grateful for the wonderful friends I’ve made.
+My kids have thrived at WCP, and I’m grateful for the wonderful friends I’ve made.

 When I’m not volunteering in the classroom or making an endless stream of snacks, I’m reading, crocheting, knitting, drinking coffee, or starting a home project that will take me three times as long as it should.